mcsee/Software-Design-Articles/Articles/Opinion/Reputation and Trust. Rely on Others/readme.md

 Trust plays an essential role in reputation.
 In science and technology, people often need to trust experts because testing everything individually is impossible.

-You can't build your own Large Hadron Collider to verify the Higgs’ Boson in your backyard.
+You can't build your own Large Hadron Collider to verify the Higgsï¿½ Boson in your backyard.

-You also can’t recreate experiments in gene editing unless you are a professional in the area.
+You also can't recreate experiments in gene editing unless you are a professional in the area.

 You trust the experts, institutions, and peer-reviewed systems with authority set up over centuries.

 The rise of misinformation is showing us that trust is fragile.

-The scientific model works since it’s based on evidence, reproducibility, and rigorous debate.
+The scientific model works since it's based on evidence, reproducibility, and rigorous debate.

 In an age where everyone has a platform and misinformation spreads like wildfire, the expert reputation can be undermined with a few viral tweets or videos, and some people feel smarter preaching the earth is flat without trusting tons of evidence against it.

 The future challenge, especially in decentralized systems, is to build trust without relying on traditional gatekeepers.

-Systems like Web3 offer new ways to prove expertise—such as cryptographic proof of contributions—but they also open the door to new forms of manipulation and deceit.
+Systems like Web3 offer new ways to prove expertise such as cryptographic proof of contributions but they also open the door to new forms of manipulation and deceit.

 Keeping your reputation in such a world requires personal integrity and robust systems of validation that the community trusts.